ClementBM/clementbm.github.io/_drafts/2019-12-17-gradient-descent.markdown

 {1 \over \text{P}} \sum_{j=1}^{\text{P}}(\hat{y_{ij}} - y_{ij})^2
 $$

+Most modern neural network are trained using maximum likelihood.
+This means that the cost function is simply the negative log-likelihood, equivalently described as the cross-entropy between the training data and the model distribution.
 However, as the MSE function (mean squared error) is not convex for neural networks, we usually prefer to use the **Cross-Entropy** loss function.
 In our context of multiclass classification as the output $$\underline{y_i}$$ has P dimension, it's better to specificy that we are using the **Multiclass Cross-Entropy** Loss.
 Another name frequently used is the **Negative Log Likelihood** or LLE as we'd like to predict the probability of a sample to be in one of P classes, given a multinomial distribution... ?

 $$